PCB Layers: The Ultimate FAQ Guide

 The function of copper in a PCB is pretty apparent.
 Every engineer knows it acts as a great conductor.
 But other vital functions exist.

-The various weight and thickness of copper in a PCB impacts too.
+The various weights and thicknesses of copper in a PCB impact too.
 Of course, it influences the capacity of the PCB to attain the right amount of current flow.
 Also, it helps to describe the amount of current loss.

 But that’s not all.